Connecting with Yemeni Elders Heritage

 - Shape the aspirations of young Yemeni people to work in museum and heritage sectors;

 - Facilitate active skills development for young Yemeni people linked to project management, digital development and dementia awareness;

 - Share new ways of working between museums and their constituent communities.

-Kerry Wilson (ICC Head of Research) has been commissioned to evaluate the project, in collaboration with LJMU colleagues Dr Grahame Smith and Dr Rafaela Ganga (Faculty of Health).
+Kerry Wilson (ICC Head of Research) has been commissioned to evaluate the project, in collaboration with LJMU colleague Dr Grahame Smith (Faculty of Health).
 Conducted on a formative basis throughout, the evaluation will consider the process, delivery and impact of the project, according to the following research objectives:

 - OB1 – Consider the impact of the programme on intergenerational connectivity in the Yemeni community, and outcomes relating to mental health and wellbeing, pride and community identity;

 - OB2 – Explore the developing relationship between museums and community groups, including experiences of trust, equality and empowerment and their impact on participation and engagement;